Deceptrax123/Molecule-Chemical-Property-Prediction-using-Graph-Isomorphism-and-Adversarial-Pretraining/README.md

 |zinc_weights|/path/to/zinc/pretrained.pt|
 |graph_files|path/to/graphs/data/processed/|

 We will release the weights for the trained models soon.
+You may send an email or raise an issue if there are any bugs.
+Have fun!!!